benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 We could have written a Makefile directly to build our package, but using CMake simplifies building `pybind11`-based modules.
 (If you don't believe me, check out the Makefile that CMake generates.)
 Using CMake will also make it easier to add C++ unit tests later.

-First make sure that you have CMake installed.
-On macOS, this can be done with brew:
+First make sure that you have [CMake](https://cmake.org/) installed.
+On macOS, installation can be done with [`brew`](https://brew.sh) by running the following command:

 ```bash
 > brew install cmake
 ```

-If you are not familiar with CMake, I suggest skimming through the [CMake introductory tutorial]().
-I'm using a small set of CMake functions here, so even if you're new to CMake, the code should be easy to follow.
+If you are not familiar with CMake, I suggest skimming through the [CMake introductory tutorial](https://cmake.org/cmake-tutorial/).
+We're going to use a small set of CMake functions here, so even if you're new to CMake, the code should be easy to follow.

-To start, define a project, set the source directory, and define a list of C++ sources _without_ `bindings.cpp`.
+To start, we'll define a project, set the source directory, and define a list of C++ sources _without_ `bindings.cpp`.
 (This list will come in handy later when we want build C++ tests independently of any python bindings.)
-Add the following to your `CMakeLists.txt` file:
+Create a `CMakeLists.txt` file in the package's root directory and add the following:

 ```cmake
 cmake_minimum_required(VERSION 2.8.12)